U-Alberta/prima/README.md

 6. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection before using any tools.

 ## Tools
-Current available tools included in the prima and basic examples are below:
+Current available tools included in the prima and basic examples are:
 1. BM25

-        $ ~/path/to/prima/tools/bm25.sh "prima query bm25"
+        $ ~/path/to/prima/tools/bm25.sh prima query bm25
 2. K-means clustering

         $ ~/path/to/prima/tools/k_means_clusterer.sh k